lucasscharenbroch/personal-site/content/projects/computer-algebra-system.md

 - deriv(u * v) = deriv(u) * v + deriv(v) * u
 - deriv(u / v) = (v * deriv(u) - u * deriv(v)) / v^2

-I don't disagree that this is a good way to teach it, but I find it particularly curious that the recursive nature is hidden first (by just showing the base-cases where u = x), then applied later with the chain rule, instead of describing every rule as a recursive rule (except deriv(x) and deriv(c)) with the recursion baked in, then explaining why the base-cases hold (because the derivative of x is 1, so the deriv(u) factor can be ignored).
+I don't disagree that this is a good way to teach it, but I find it particularly curious that the recursive nature is hidden first (by just showing the base-cases where u = x), then applied later with the chain rule, instead of first describing every rule with the reduction baked in (except deriv(x) and deriv(c)), then explaining why the base-cases hold (because the derivative of x is 1, so the deriv(u) factor can be ignored).
 The following are the rules used by my algorithm.

 Base-Cases: